alanshlam/LLM/README.md

 1. **Enhanced Natural Language Understanding**: Further improve the LLM's understanding of complex queries and nuanced language specific to the organization’s operations.
 2. **Real-Time Data Integration**: Develop capabilities for the LLM to integrate and analyze real-time data, providing up-to-date insights and recommendations.
-3. **Expanded Use Cases**: Explore additional use cases for the LLM beyond the initial scope, including customer support, market analysis, and strategic planning.
+3. **Expanded Use Cases**: Explore additional use cases for the LLM beyond the initial scope, including end-user support, system upgrade, and strategic planning.
 4. **User Feedback Loop**: Implement a robust feedback mechanism to continuously gather user input and refine the LLM's performance based on real-world usage.
 5. **Multilingual Support**: Enhance the LLM to support multiple languages, facilitating knowledge transfer and training in a diverse, global workforce.
 6. **Advanced Security Features**: Incorporate advanced security measures to protect sensitive data and ensure compliance with industry standards and regulations.